Jennifer Garner’s baby food company Once Upon a Farm raises $20M Series B

 CAVU Venture Partners has led the $20 million Series B for Once Upon a Farm, which sells organic, cold-pressed baby food in 8,500 grocery stores in the U.S.

-The Berkeley-based startup was originally founded in 2015 by serial entrepreneurs Rohan Oza and Clayton Christopher.
+The Berkeley-based startup was originally founded in 2015 by serial entrepreneurs Cassandra Curtis and Ari Raz.
 Today, it lists actress Jennifer Garner and former General Mills president John Foraker as co-founders, too.

 Both Garner and Foraker — who was the chief executive officer of the popular organic mac & cheese brand Annie’s Homegrown for more than a decade — joined the company in September 2017.
 Foraker had been an angel investor in Once Upon a Farm and, after conversations with Garner, decided to accept the role of CEO.
 Garner, widely known for her roles in Alias, 13 Going on 30 and the upcoming HBO original series Camping, was already somewhat of a Once Upon a Farm evangelist when she signed on as chief brand officer a little over a year ago.